 Behaviours and actions that demonstrate good governance in practice Evidence of key systems, documents and processes Assurance of arrangements in place Suggested improvement / action 4.4.4 Public Participation Strategy The Local Government and Elections (Wales) Act 2021 ("the Act") requires local authorities to publish, consult on, and regularly review a public participation strategy to encourage local people to participate in their decision making.
 This includes where councils make decisions in partnership with another council or in conjunction with another individual or body such as a local health board.
 The council's Public Participation Strategy 2023/2027 was approved on 26 th April 2023 by the council's Cabinet and outlines the council's objectives, approach and mechanisms for encouraging and enabling public participation, together with information on how local people can influence decision-making.
-It also supports the priorities in the council's Corporate Plan and reflects our values by setting out how we will encourage and None identified enable local people and communities in Neath Port Talbot to be actively involved in decisions that affect them.
-The first progress report is being prepared and will be presented to the council's Cabinet in September 2024.
-4.5 Effectively engaging to ensure See section 4.1.5 - Corpo orate Communications and Community Relations Strategy 2018/2020
+It also supports the priorities in the council's Corporate Plan and reflects our values by setting out how we will encourage and enable local people and communities in Neath Port Talbot to be actively involved in decisions that affect them.
+None identified The first progress report is being prepared and will be presented to the council's Cabinet in September 2024.

-Behaviours and actions that demonstrate good governance in practice Evidence of key systems, documents and processes Assurance of arrangements in place Suggested improvement / action that the purpose, objectives and intended outcomes for See section 4.4.1 - Neath See section 4.4.1 - Neath Port Talbot Consultation and Engagement Strategy 2018/2020 intended outcomes for each stakeholder relationship are clear so that outcomes are achieved successfully and sustainably 4.5.3 Key Stakeholder List We have a list of key stakeholders that we engage with on major policies and plans.
+Behaviours and actions that demonstrate good governance in practice Evidence of key systems, documents and processes Assurance of arrangements in place Suggested improvement / action hat the purpose, believes and See section 4.4.1 - Neath Port Talbot Consultation and Engagement Strategy 2018/2020 intended outcomes for each stakeholder relationship are clear so that outcomes are achieved successfully and sustainably 4.5.3 Key Stakeholder List We have a list of key stakeholders that we engage with on major policies and plans.
 These include: Youth Council; Black Minority Ethnic Community Association; and consultee database for the Local Development Plan.
 None identified 4.5.4 Youth Mayor First established in September 2019 and elected by the young people of the borough.
 The role involves representing the voice of all children and young people across the borough at a number of pre-determined civic duties.
 None identified 4.5.5 Partnership working with our trade unions and teaching associations This is a major feature of the council's culture in relation to workforce engagement.
 It involves elected Members, managers, employees and trade unions developing and implementing a way of working based on mutual respect and trust, shared objectives and joint ownership of problem solving.
 We are working together with trade unions to implement the new Social Partnership Duty.
 None identified